mdn/content/files/en-us/web/api/storage_access_api/index.md

 {{DefaultAPISidebar("Storage Access API")}}

-The Storage Access API provides a way for cross-site content loaded in a third-party context (i.e., embedded in an {{htmlelement("iframe")}}) to gain access to [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies) that it would typically only have access to in a first-party context (i.e., when loaded directly in a browser tab).
+The Storage Access API provides a way for cross-site content loaded in a third-party context (i.e., embedded in an {{htmlelement("iframe")}}) to gain access to [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies) and [unpartitioned state](/en-US/docs/Web/Privacy/State_Partitioning#state_partitioning) that it would typically only have access to in a first-party context (i.e., when loaded directly in a browser tab).

-The Storage Access API is relevant to user agents that, by default, block access to third-party cookies to improve privacy (for example, to prevent tracking).
-There are legitimate uses for third-party cookies that we still want to enable, even with these default restrictions in place.
+The Storage Access API is relevant to user agents that, by default, block access to third-party cookies and unpartitioned state to improve privacy (for example, to prevent tracking).
+There are legitimate uses for third-party cookies and unpartitioned state that we still want to enable, even with these default restrictions in place.
 Examples include single sign-on (SSO) with federated identity providers (IdPs), or persisting user details such as location data or viewing preferences across different sites.

 The API provides methods that allow embedded resources to check whether they currently have access to third-party cookies and, if not, to request access from the user agent.

-> **Note:** The _Storage Access API_ name may seem like somewhat of a misnomer, given that it only provides access to cookies, and not other client-side storage mechanisms such as {{domxref("Web_Storage_API", "Web Storage", "", "nocode")}} or {{domxref("IndexedDB_API", "IndexedDB", "", "nocode")}}.
-The name has been kept generic because it may provide access to other forms of client-side storage in the future.

 ## Concepts and usage

-Browsers implement several storage access features and policies restricting access to third-party cookies.
+Browsers implement several storage access features and policies restricting access to third-party cookies and unpartitioned state.
 These range from giving embedded resources under each top-level origin a unique cookie storage space ([partitioned cookies](#unpartitioned_versus_partitioned_cookies)) to outright blocking of cookie access when resources are loaded in a third-party context.

-The semantics around third-party cookie-blocking features and policies differ from browser to browser, but the core functionality is similar.
-Cross-site resources embedded in a third-party context are not given access to the same cookies that they would have access to when loaded in a first-party context.
+The semantics around third-party cookie and unpartitioned state blocking features and policies differ from browser to browser, but the core functionality is similar.
+Cross-site resources embedded in a third-party context are not given access to the same state that they would have access to when loaded in a first-party context.
 This is done with good intent — browser vendors want to take steps to better protect their user's privacy and security.
 Examples include leaving them less open to having their activity tracked across different sites, and less vulnerable to exploits such as cross-site request forgery ({{glossary("CSRF")}}).

-However, there are legitimate uses for embedded cross-site content accessing third-party cookies, which the above features and policies are known to break.
+However, there are legitimate uses for embedded cross-site content accessing third-party cookies and unpartitioned state, which the above features and policies are known to break.
 Let's say you've got a series of different sites that provide access to different products — `heads-example.com`, `shoulders-example.com`, `knees-example.com`, and `toes-example.com`.

 Alternatively, you might separate your content or services into different country domains for localization purposes — `example.com`, `example.ua`, `example.br`, etc. — or in some other way.